Teaching Your Kids To Save Money

 Set up a family pool of funds which all the family can refer to whenever they need some money.
 Hold juries at home that can help your kids decide whether the amount that needs to be spent is worth spending or not.

-Holding a courtroom jury at home is a fun way through which you can teach your kids objectively about the difference between wants and needs and enable them to be better decision-makers in the future.
+Holding a courtroom jury at home is a fun way through which you can teach your kids objectively about the difference between wants and needs.
+Furthermore, it’ll enable them to be better decision-makers in the future.